FY 2018 STATEMENT OF NEED

-The objective of this limited-scope Statement of Need (SON) is to develop innovative approaches for treatment of investigation-derived waste (IDW) from investigations of per- and polyfluoroalkyl substance (PFAS) contamination in the subsurface.
-This IDW largely consists of excess soil cuttings, purge water from groundwater sampling, and fluid from decontamination of drilling equipment that are contaminated at varying levels with PFASs as well as potentially many other traditional CERCLA and RCRA contaminants.
+The objective of this limited-scope Statement of Need (SON) is to develop innovative approaches for treatment of investigation-derived waste (IDW) from investigations of per- and polyfluoroalkyl substance (PFAS) impact in the subsurface.
+This IDW largely consists of excess soil cuttings, purge water from groundwater sampling, and fluid from decontamination of drilling equipment that are impacted at varying levels with PFASs as well as potentially many other traditional CERCLA and RCRA compounds.
 The preference is for destructive technologies that treat the IDW rather than rely on landfilling so as to avoid potential future environmental liability given that disposal requirements for PFASs are evolving.
 Specifically, the goal was to address the following objectives:

 - Systems that permit unrestricted disposal, discharge, and/or reuse of IDW on-site.

 - Mobile or temporary treatment systems that can be deployed easily, minimizing the spatial footprint and mobilization time and effort.

 - Cost effective treatment compared to current disposal methods.